kayrus/gof5/README.md

 # When pppd driver is used, you can specify a list of extra pppd arguments
 PPPdArgs: []
 # disableDNS allows to completely disable DNS handling,
-# i.e. don't alter the /etc/resolv.conf file at all
+# i.e. don't alter system DNS (e.g. /etc/resolv.conf) at all
 disableDNS: false
-# a list of DNS zones to be resolved by VPN DNS servers
+# A list of DNS zones to be resolved by VPN DNS servers
-# when empty, every DNS query will be resolved by VPN DNS servers
+# When empty, every DNS query will be resolved by VPN DNS servers
 dns:
 - .corp.int.
 - .corp.
 # for reverse DNS lookup
 - .in-addr.arpa.
 # a list of primary DNS servers
 # Primary DNS servers.
-When empty, will be parsed from /etc/resolv.conf
+When empty, system DNS servers will be used
 dnsServers:
 - 8.8.8.8
 - 8.8.4.4